visotype/elm-dom/README.md

 have.

-Surveying this situation, I wanted to make it easier for developers in the Elm community to create, share, and collaborate on libraries of reusable UI functions and components.
+Surveying this situation, I wanted to make it easier for developers in the Elm community to create, share, and collaborate on libraries of reusable functions for building user interfaces.
 Toward this end, the `visotype/elm-dom` package offers a basic set of utilities for UI development in Elm, including a data type for storing information about an individual node, a comprehensive set of functions that allow you to build nodes by updating this information, and a simple rendering function that outputs Elm `Html`.
-The package does not implement any specific set of UI elements/components and it is not tied to any external dependencies (like a CSS framework).
-That means you can use this package to create whatever components you need, with whatever external frameworks you like to use.
+The package does not implement any specific set of UI constructors (beyond the generic `element` constructor) and it is not tied to any external dependencies (like a CSS framework).
+That means you can use this package to create whatever reusable parts you need, with whatever external frameworks you like to use.
 The benefit you get is a standard type that can be used across all of your custom UI functions and a thoroughly tested set of utility functions for building, modifying, and rendering nodes.

 To get started, take a look at any of the examples below, then head over to the [core module documentation](https://package.elm-lang.org/packages/visotype/elm-dom/latest/Dom).